 We love visiting NYC with our kids, and since it’s a short ride from Boston to NYC, we are able to travel there frequently.
 We’ve been more than a few times, and yet every trip is completely different.
 You could travel to NYC dozens of times and do different activities on each trip.

 But it’s not just the activities that are exciting – eating in NYC can also be so much fun.
 There are loads of kid friendly restaurants in NYC – some with themes, and some just have a great family atmosphere.

 While you’ll find plenty of fun restaurants in NYC, these are our favorite family-friendly options.
 Keep in mind that many of the restaurants you’ll find in NYC are kid-friendly, but they don’t necessarily cater to kids.
 If we missed your favorite kid friendly NYC restaurant, leave us a comment below!

 This post contains affiliate links.
 A purchase through one of these links may result in a commission paid to us at no additional cost to you.
 All opinions are our own.
 We paid for our own meals at these restaurants

 Carmine’s Italian Restaurant

 Ellen’s Stardust Diner doesn’t accept reservations, and you’ll line up at the door waiting to get in.
 I’d recommend going early to miss the longest lines.
-We’ve also found that Ellen’s tends to get really busy on Broadway matinee days – so try to avoid going on Wednesdays and Saturdays, and Sundays.
+We’ve also found that Ellen’s tends to get really busy at lunchtime on Broadway matinee days – so try to avoid going on Wednesdays, Saturdays, and Sundays.

 We learned about Parm NYC from our Exclusive Resorts concierge, and it sounded like the perfect lunch restaurant for us.
 There are several locations in New York, including one in Battery Park City, right by the One World Observatory.
 It’s a casual restaurant, featuring absolutely delicious authentic Italian food.